 GPS technology is widely applied for tracking vehicles, tools, equipment, and assets.
 And companies that rely on IoT in warehouse management can greatly benefit from it.
 Such devices can be mounted on storage racks, palettes, forklifts, and other devices that should be precisely positioned.
 Nevertheless, there is one very serious limitation in using GPS trackers indoors, as the signal can be rather low.
 However, such trackers can be a perfect solution for use in large outdoor sites.
 Today, GPS is useful not only for location tracking but also for geofencing.
 When an item leaves an indicated permitted zone, managers will be notified.

 Your first thought may be that cameras are used only for security, but there’s more to it.
-AI-powered cameras can be used for monitoring many processes.
+AI-powered cameras can be used for monitoring many processes and can occupy an important position in IoT warehouse management.
 Such devices can identify actions that do not correspond with the set patterns and notify managers when any accidents occur.
 In IoT warehouse solutions, cameras can also identify and count objects, which allows operators to control their quantity without serious effort.

 Smart HVAC Systems